Midasuno

-Midasuno are a Welsh four-piece alternative rock band from South Wales.
+Midasuno were a Welsh four-piece emo band from South Wales.
 The band toured the United Kingdom and recorded three singles, an EP and three albums.
 The band are the subject of the road diary "Dial M For Merthyr" by the Welsh author Rachel Trezise.

 Since splitting, Scott Andrews is now a member of Exit International while Chris Morgan formed Stay Voiceless after his subsequent band Accident Music split.
 Gavin Jessop & Matt Riste have been involved in other projects including the short lived All The Damn Vampires.